 Skansen is the oldest open-air museum in the world.
 Sitting on the island of Djurgarden, it’s a family-friendly attraction where you can experience a dose of Sweden as it once was.
 It showcases five centuries of Swedish history through historical buildings and cultural displays of characters in period dress.
-Admire a 19th century town, watch glass blowers and visit the on-site zoo, which features various Scandinavian animals such as wolverines and brown bears.
+Admire the 19th-century town, watch glassblowers and visit the on-site zoo, which features various Scandinavian animals such as wolverines and brown bears.

 Admire colorful displays in Rosendals Garden (Nearby Hotels)